-Welcome to Trendline, a bi-monthly newsletter created in partnership between The Gettys Group and TrendWatching.
+Welcome to Trendline, a bi-monthly newsletter created in partnership between The Gettys Group Companies and TrendWatching.
 Here, we will examine TrendWatching’s global insights into numerous industries through the lens of hospitality, considering the possible implications and applications to our industry.

 In each issue, we will focus on one of TrendWatching’s sixteen Mega-Trends—their comprehensive list of the ways in which human needs and expectations are changing while defining modern consumerism.